Spinkelben/adventofcode/readme.md

 - Day 1: The Tyranny of the Rocket Equation
 - Day 2: 1202 Program Alarm
 - Day 3: Crossed Wires
 - Day 4: Secure Container
+- Day 5: Sunny with a Chance of Asteroids

 ### 2018